fbarranco/starter-research-group/content/project/brainav/index.md

 Software, datasets and other research outputs associated with BRAINAV are distributed under the licenses indicated in their corresponding repositories.

 Unless otherwise stated, the contents of this website are provided for scientific dissemination purposes.
 Please refer to each publication, dataset or software repository for its specific copyright and licensing conditions.

-Copyright (C) 2018 Francisco Barranco, 01/09/2018, University of Granada.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.